 If you manage to get time off work, then you have to be able to schedule your trip around the days you have off.
 There's usually a day at the beginning and end of the trip that is devoted to travel only.
 If you're flying, then you have to make sure that you get to the airport on time to make your flight.
 Connecting flights can sometimes cause delays in your trip if any leg of the trip is not on time.
 Having to hurry up and wait can turn a lot of people off to this form of traveling.
 It can make you feel more tired than before!

 There is a lot of pressure to make your trip worthwhile.
+You have invested so much time and money into this vacation.
 Any tiny detail going wrong could throw off the whole trip.
-Maybe the airport lost your luggage, or the rental car is smaller than you expected, or you forgot to pack that really important thing that you needed, or you get sick and spend the vacation in the hotel.
+Maybe the airport lost your luggage, or you forgot to pack that really important thing that you needed, or you get sick and spend the entire vacation in the hotel.
 It's hard to not get upset when things aren't perfect after spending a ton of money to get there.

 You may think you've seen it all, but there is a chance that adventure is waiting right outside your door!
 A staycation could either be in your own city, or just outside of it, but it is treated just like a regular vacation.
 You are off work, so enjoy your time off!

 Once you're off work, your staycation has started!
 There isn't as much packing required because you're most-likely planning day trips or staying at a nearby hotel.
 You have more time to enjoy your morning without stress.
 Standard vacations pressure you to have fun every single second of the day.
-Staycations let you actually relax on your vacation and come back feeling refreshed.
+Staycations let you actually relax on your vacation and come back to your real life feeling refreshed.

 Discover Your Surroundings

-You may think you know everything there is to know about your nearby area, but you'd be surprised at what you can discover.
+You'd be surprised at how much you can still discover in your area.
 A quick Google search of obscure or unique things to do in your city could come up with a multitude of adventures.
 Furthermore, apps like Geocaching, Pokémon GO, and Randonautica are great ways to explore what's nearby.

 Yeah, whatever.
 So maybe staycations aren't perfect either.
 For instance:

 If you're staying in your own home, then you have to clean up after yourself.
 Housekeeping won't come in to change your sheets or fold the towels into a swan (or whatever they do).
 Unfortunately, you have to go out and buy the mints to place on your own pillow.
 Complimentary breakfasts require someone to get out of bed and make it, which few people want to do on vacation.
-There are countless blogs on how to make sure you're getting the most out of your staycation, but ultimately, you still have to be responsible for things you probably wouldn't have to be had you stayed at a hotel.
+There are countless tips and lists on how to make sure you're getting the most out of your staycation, but ultimately, you still have to be responsible for things you probably wouldn't have to be if you had stayed at a hotel.